Secure MySQL with Self-Signed SSL Certificate on Ubuntu 24.04

 Force users to connect with SSL

-Now we know SSL is configured; you can force users to always use SSL when connecting to the database.
+Now that you know SSL is configured, you can force users to always use it when connecting to the database.

-For new users, run the SQL statement below to create a new user named jdoe and type a new password.
+To create a new user, like one named jdoe, run the SQL statement below and enter a new password.

 CREATE USER jdoe IDENTIFIED BY 'type_your_password_here' require ssl;